js-RAM/CS-452-Log/FinalReport.md

 The Kitchen Assistant is a recipe website that makes sharing and viewing recipes easy.
 Ingredients are linked to recipes and can be used to build ingredient lists.
 These lists can be used to create a Kroger shopping cart.
 ## Demo
+The Demo video does not play on Github.
+You can follow the link, download it and view it that way
 ![Demo](./KitchenAssistantDemo.mp4)
 ## Diagrams
 ![ERD](./kitchenERDpng.png)